 Marked disruption of the nail bed can result in a permanently deformed nail.

-Most fingertip fractures are treated symptomatically with a protective covering (eg, commercially available aluminum and foam splint material) wrapped around the fingertip, often for 2 wk.
+Most fingertip fractures are treated symptomatically with a protective covering (eg, commercially available aluminum and foam splint material) wrapped around the fingertip, often for 2 weeks.
 Rarely, fractures are displaced enough to require surgical repair.

 Persistent hyperesthesia may resolve when treated with desensitization therapy.